 This process often requires tailored discussions around specific financial situations, which can be done using video meetings with screen sharing capabilities.
 This workflow can make the process more efficient for both advisor and customer, saving time and travel for in-person meetings, all of which becomes important with looming tax deadlines.

 No matter the scenario, video conferencing for consumer-facing financial services isn’t only about convenience, but also creating a no-fuss experience that puts people first.
 Pexip’s video platform removes the technological guesswork, offering security, simplicity, and customized branding integration, so you can build customer trust through familiarity.

-With multiple deployment options and the ability to join meetings from any device, you can focus on the connections that really matter.
+With multiple deployment options and the ability to join meetings from Microsoft Teams and other providers from any device, you can focus on the connections that really matter.